-FOBT (faecal occult blood test)Bowel cancer screening is a straightforward, painless procedure carried out in the privacy of your own home.
-Over a few days, you simply collect two tiny stool (faeces) samples using a special collection kit.
+There are two methods for bowel cancer screening.
+A faecal occult blood test (FOBT) is a straightforward, painless procedure carried out in the privacy of your own home.
+The process involves collecting two small stool (faeces) samples over several days, using a special collection kit.
 You can buy this test kit over the counter from your local pharmacist.
 Your samples are then posted to the National Bowel Cancer Screening Program laboratory for analysis.
-Alternatively, colonoscopy can be used as a bowel screening tool.

 Why do I need bowel cancer screening?

-If your test is negative, it’s important that your re-test every one to two years to keep checking your status.
+If your test is negative, it’s important that you continue to re-test every one to two years to keep checking your status.
 If your test is positive, your doctor will schedule a colonoscopy to rule out the presence of bowel cancer or other causes of blood in your stool.
-If you choose to be screened by colonoscopy then it is recommended every five years from the age of 50.
+If you choose to be screened by colonoscopy, then we recommend doing this every five years from the age of 50.